 SSO, for example, allows users to log in once and access multiple applications, while API integrations allow you to connect your SaaS application to other tools and services.
 Customizable branding, on the other hand, allows you to tailor the user interface and branding to match your company's look and feel.

-Wrapping Up Our Guide to Hosting SaaS Offerings Through a 3rd Party Environment
+Hosting SaaS Offerings Through a 3rd Party Environment

 Figuring out how you’re going to host your SaaS is something that keeps business owners up at night.
 But you can make sleepless nights a thing of the past by investing in a quality, reliable SaaS hosting provider.
 We’ve talked about all the benefits of hosting SaaS offerings with a 3rd party provider along with potential drawbacks to be aware of.